Skip to content

 Set status

 Every set sits in one of three states: logged, skipped, or removed.
-Logged is the default - both weight and reps are entered and the set counts toward volume and PB checks.
+Logged is the default - reps are entered (weight may be 0 for bodyweight) and the set counts toward volume and PB checks.
 Skipped is an explicit choice you make when you want the app to know you considered the set and decided not to do it.
 Removed is for the rare case where the program prescribed something you have no intention of doing this week - the set hides from the display but the program continues to expect it next week.

 Used together, the three states let RepCanvas distinguish “you completed the workout with one skip” from “you missed a set” from “you cut a set entirely from the program” - a distinction that matters for honest reporting.